bpolaszek/php-iterable-functions/README.md

 **But this function only works on PHP7.1+**.

-This library ships a portage of this function for previous PHP versions.
+This library ships a polyfill of this function for previous PHP versions.

 Usage:
 ```php